lensrentals/lr-blog/README.md

 Uses the npm package [cloudinary-react](https://www.npmjs.com/package/cloudinary-react) for better image transformations.

 [Cloudinary image transformation url params](https://cloudinary.com/documentation/image_transformation_reference) are used to build responsive images.

+## Publish Mode

+[publish mode](https://www.netlifycms.org/docs/configuration-options/#publish-mode) is set to `editorial_workflow`, so posts can be drafted which will create an open PR in the git repo.

+[squash merge](https://www.netlifycms.org/docs/beta-features/#squash-merge-github-pull-requests) beta feature is also turned on for these PRs.